 Training with Wikipedia¶

-The following command will build the two models used in entity-fishing, the ranker and the selector model (both being a Random Forest) and preliminary build the full article content database the first time for the English Wikipedia:
+selector model (Gradient Tree Boosting for the first one, Random Forest for the second one) and preliminary build the full article content database the first time for the English Wikipedia:

 ARFF training data files used to build the model are saved under

 Evaluation with Wikipedia¶

 An evaluation is produced at the end of training base on a random sample of Wikipedia articles, providing macro- and micro-average precision, recall and f1-score.

 Note that the ratio of disambiguated mentions in a Wikipedia article is low.
 As a consequence, the precision of our models will be very low because they are built for disambiguating a maximum of entities.
 Recall is probably a more meaningful measure when evaluating with Wikipedia.

 For an evaluation of the NED aspect (ranker in our framework) with well-known datasets, which is much more standard and allows comparison with other similar works, see the evaluation section.

 Training with an annotated corpus¶

 It is possible to train the entity-fishing models with several well-known available datasets.
 For convenience, the datasets indicated here Evaluation are present in the entity-fishing distribution.